lewie9021/appdriver-docs/docs/getting-started.md

 sidebar_label: Getting Started
 ---

-> Note: Before you can successfully start writing tests with AppDriver, you must install Appium.
+> Note: To successfully run tests with AppDriver, you must setup [Appium](http://appium.io/).
 For more information, see the [official Appium documentation](http://appium.io/docs/en/about-appium/getting-started/).

 Install AppDriver via the NPM Repository: